MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_your_digital_footprint/README.md

 ---
 layout: page
-title: How to be Cyber Awesome: Your Digital Footprint
+title: Introduction to Components With LittleBits
 ---

 ### Cybersecurity First Principles in this lesson